SpecDD

 Exposes:

-Scenario: add numbers
+Scenario: add place to itinerary

 The problem SpecDD solves